zero212/GSOC2020Doc/source/contents/Plan.md

 * Retesting level-i and recurrence relation method in calculating response time
 * Implementing non-preemptive RTA in APP4MC

+The commits can be tracked via this [bug](https://bugs.eclipse.org/bugs/show_bug.cgi?id=562791) from bugzilla :

 This phase is mainly for getting familiar with level-i busy window technique in RTA which contribute quite a lots in further exploration regard to RTA, at least non-preemptive RTA was completed during this phase
 ## Phase 2